dgrnbrg/spiral/README.md

 ### Getting Started

-Let's first take a look at how to write "Hello World" in Async Ring with Http-Kit:
+Let's first take a look at how to write "Hello World" in Async Ring with http-kit:

 ```clojure
 (require '[org.http-kit.server :as http-kit])